Is Power BI better than Spotfire for enterprise analytics?

 Pricing Comparison: The Real Cost

-Pricing is where the difference between Power BI and Spotfire becomes impossible to ignore.
-Power BI was designed for broad adoption with per-user pricing that scales linearly.
-Spotfire uses traditional enterprise software pricing that favors smaller deployments of specialized users.
+Pricing shows the main differences between Power BI and Spotfire.
+Power BI is designed for broad use, with per-user pricing that scales easily.
+On the other hand, Spotfire uses traditional enterprise software pricing.
+This approach is better for smaller groups of specialized users.

 | Deployment Size | Power BI Pro | Power BI Premium | Spotfire Analyst | Delta |